umdwr/teachinghub/source/guides/major.rst

 Syllabus Language
 -----------------
-All Writing and Speech faculty should conisder placing a blurb about the B.A. in Rhetoric and the Minor in Professional Writing in their course syllabi.
+All Writing and Speech faculty should consider placing a blurb about the B.A. in Rhetoric and the Minor in Professional Writing in their course syllabi.

 .. admonition:: Syllabus Language